nsncowan/ParksLookupApi.Solution/README.md

 ### Repository Setup
 1. Clone this repository.
-2. Open your terminal and navigate to this project's production directory called "Storefront".
+2. Open your terminal and navigate to this project's production directory called "ParksLookupApi".
-3. Within the Storefront directory, create a file titled appsettings.json
+3. Within the ParksLookupApi directory, create a file titled appsettings.json
 4. Open your file editor and navigate to appsettings.json
 5. In the appsettings.json file, paste the following code:
 ```javascript